Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: General Discussion and Conclusion

 \section{General Discussion and Conclusion}

-In this work, we re-imagined behavioral sleep medicine in collaboration with specialists by introducing a new modality for sleep diaries---conversational agents.
-We co-designed and developed an LLM-powered VA sleep diary, along with a specialist-facing visualization tool, with the goal of reducing burden on both patients and specialists and solving issues limited context.
-Through this design process, specialists began to envision how conversational agents could extend beyond diary intake to reshape broader practices in BSM.
+\am{In this work, we explored how conversational agents might complement existing sleep diary practices in Behavioral Sleep Medicine in collaboration with specialists through design of sleep diary intake and specialist-facing analytics.} We co-designed and developed an LLM-powered VA sleep diary, along with a specialist-facing analytics tool, with the goal of reducing burden on both patients and specialists and solving issues limited context, \am{identified through interviews with specialists}.
+Through this design process, specialists began to envision how conversational agents could extend beyond diary intake \am{to support broader practices in BSM}.